nayere6342/sep11-freedom-project/blog/entry04.md

 }
 ```

 Finally at last of them all is the final layout screen.
-This is the thing the player will see once they first boot-up like seeing the all the object models in the playable window here; `const player = add([ sprite("bean"), pos(0, 0), area(),scale(1)]`.
-All it does it just loads in all the game assests.
+This is the thing the player will see once they first boot-up like seeing all the object models in the playable window here; `const player = add([ sprite("bean"), pos(0, 0), area(),scale(1)]`.
+All it does is just load in all the game assets.
 After that it checks if the player is no longer on the map, in the game it's the void.
-Once the player is in the void they are killed instndly from this; `player.onUpdate(() => { camPos(player.pos) if (player.pos.y >= FALL_DEATH) { go("lose") }})`.
-When the player is killed, the whole map is cleared and the death screen appeas.
+Once the player is in the void they are killed instantly from this; `player.onUpdate(() => { camPos(player.pos) if (player.pos.y >= FALL_DEATH) { go("lose") }})`.
+When the player is killed, the whole map is cleared and the death screen appears.
 The player model also has a hitbox as well

 ```JS
 scene("game", ({ levelId, coins } = { levelId: 0, coins: 0 }) => {